Alice Wu: Saving Face (2004)

-Encouraged by her screenwriting teacher, she left Microsoft in the late 1990s to try to turn the script for her first feature film Saving Face into a film, giving herself a five-year window.
+Encouraged by her screenwriting teacher, she left Microsoft in the late 1990s to focus on turning the script for her first feature film Saving Face into a film, giving herself a five-year window.
 Production had begun when she reached the fifth year.
 In 2001, the script for Saving Face won the Coalition of Asian Pacifics in Entertainment screenwriting award.

-Saving Face was released in 2004.
+Wu’s screenwriting instructor encouraged her, but told her it would likely be produced with white or heterosexual characters.
+In an interview with the New York Magazine, Wu addresses how her instructor was correct, as several studios attempted to buy the script without Wu as the director.
+She explains how studios wanted to strip away the cultural castings of the film, removing both the Queer and Asian representation, but argues that “the specific details keep things emotionally authentic”.

+Saving Face, released in 2004, is a romantic comedy that follows a Chinese-American family and explores themes of multigenerational conflict, upholding traditional values and gender roles, and the complexity of modern love.
+The plot is described as "a Chinese-American daughter comes out as a lesbian at the same time as her mother is shunned by the Chinese community for having an affair".
 The film was inspired by her own experiences coming out as a lesbian in the Taiwanese American community.
 She has said that she would like the audience to come away from it "with this feeling that, no matter who they are, whether they are gay or straight, or whatever their cultural make-up is, that if there is something that they secretly wanted, whether it's this feeling that they could actually have that great love or whatever it is, that it's never too late to have that.
 I want them to leave the theater feeling a sense of hope and possibility."
-Alice struggled with her sexual identity and when she came out as a lesbian she had a difference of opinions with her mother which led to a fall out between the two.
 In an interview with Jan Lisa Huttner, Wu noted that not all of her audience was female, Asian, or lesbian.
 She found it "highly unusual" that "you can take a group that seems so specific, and make them universally human".
+In her own life, Wu struggled with her sexual identity and when she came out as a lesbian she had a difference of opinions with her mother which led to a fall out between the two.
+Wu’s mother reacted harshly, cutting Wu off, but reached out to reconcile two years later.
+The experience of coming out caused significant familial tension on the basis of traditional cultural values, which Wu deeply examines as a key theme in the film.